-The WA Harvest Strategy Policy recognises that fisheries change over time and that a review period should be built into each harvest strategy to ensure that it remains relevant (Department of Fisheries 2015).
-This document includes the second, updated version of the harvest strategy for the Peel-Harvey Estuary finfish fishery, which was successfully certified as sustainable by the globally recognised Marine Stewardship Council (MSC) in 2016.
-As outlined in Section 2, the scope of the harvest strategy has now been extended to include the broader estuarine and nearshore finfish resource of South-West WA, recognising that the stocks of several key species extend outside the estuary.
+The WA Harvest Strategy Policy recognises that fisheries change over time and that a review period should be built into each harvest strategy to ensure that it remains relevant (Department of Fisheries 2015a).
+This document replaces the first version of the harvest strategy for the Peel-Harvey Estuary finfish fishery (Department of Fisheries 2015b), which was successfully certified as sustainable by the globally recognised Marine Stewardship Council (MSC) in 2016.
+As outlined in Section 2.0, the scope of the harvest strategy has been extended to include the broader estuarine and nearshore finfish resource of south-west WA, recognising that the stocks of several key species extend outside the estuary.
 The strategy will remain in place for a period of five years, after which time it will be fully reviewed.
 If required, however, this document may be subject to review and amended within this five-year period.